-Since the degree of the above-written equation is two; it will have two roots or solutions.
-The roots of polynomials are the values of x which satisfy the equation.
+Since the degree of the above-written equation is two, it will have two roots or solutions.
+The roots of polynomials are the values of x, which satisfy the equation.
 There are several methods to find the roots of a quadratic equation.
 One of them is by completing the square.
-The methods of solving these quadratics have been introduced to the students in Class 10 and 11.
-Let us see the complete method here in this article.
+The ways of solving these quadratics have been introduced to the students in Class 10 and 11.
+In this article, you can learn how to solve a given quadratic equation using the method of completing the square.

 Completing the Square for Quadratic Equation